Nissin Ippudo Tonkotsu Mazesoba Instant Soupless Ramen

-A leading Japanese instant noodles manufacturer, Nissin has created instant cup ramen in collaboration with Hakata Ippudo several times in the past and such products are sold only in Japan’s 7 Eleven convenience stores.
+Accordingly, the leading Japanese instant noodle manufacturer, Nissin has created instant ramen with the help of Hakata Ippudo several times over the past decade and such products are sold at 7 Eleven convenience stores in Japan.

-In fact, I introduced a Nissin’s instant ramen bowl that beautifully recreates the taste of Hakata Ippudo’s Tonkotsu ramen before, which the 7 Eleven stores stock regularly.
+In fact, in the past I introduced this bowl of instant ramen from Nissin that beautifully recreates the taste of Hakata Ippudo’s signature Tonkotsu ramen.

 Nissin Ippudo Tonkotsu Mazesoba

 Actually, today I went shopping at a 7 Eleven.
 Right after I entered the store, I suddenly came across a lot of newly released Nissin’s Ippudo instant ramen lined up on the shelves in front of the checkout counter.
 I love the Ippudo instant ramen series of Nissin, so I purchased that.

 What I bought this time is the “Nissin Ippudo Tonkotsu Mazesoba (日清 一風堂 とんこつまぜそば)” shown above.
 This product was first introduced in 2017 as a limited time offer and resold in 2018.
 Therefore, this is the 3rd time that 7 Eleven Japan sells it.

 This Japanese instant noodle is a kind of soupless ramen called “Mazesoba (まぜそば)“.
 Although the noodle dish looks like it isn’t well seasoned, it has plenty of flavor that mainly comes from aromatic flavorful black garlic oil.